BY571/IQN-and-Extensions/README.md

 - Noisy layer
 - N-step bootstrapping
 - [Munchausen](https://medium.com/analytics-vidhya/munchausen-reinforcement-learning-9876efc829de) RL
+- Parallel environments for faster training (wall clock time).
+For CartPole-v0 3 worker reduced training time to 1/3!

 ## Train
 With the script version it is possible to train on simple environments like CartPole-v0 and LunarLander-v2 or on Atari games with image inputs!